I am Senior Digital Editor for Mother Jones.

-After completing a masters in journalism on scholarship at New York University in 2007, I returned to Australia where I worked as the executive producer of triple j's award-winning national affairs program Hack.
+After completing a masters in journalism at New York University in 2007, I returned to Australia where I worked as the executive producer of triple j's award-winning national affairs program Hack.
 During my time at Hack, we won a Walkley—Australia’s equivalent of a Peabody—for our reporter's coverage of youth crime and recidivism.
 Since then, I have produced a variety of Australian television and radio programs, including the leading debate show Insight on SBS TV and a documentary series for ABC TV, Two On The Great Divide.
 I've been to Kyrgyzstan to cover ethnic cleansing and elections, trekked through the crumbling reaches of China's far Western province of Xinjiang, covered strip bars in Williston North Dakota's fracking boom, and I also invited myself to Thanksgiving dinner after wrongly receiving invites for years from the mysterious Tran family, from Somewhere USA.

 Awards & recognition: